Innovative partnership with Glenview Community Services creates employment opportunities for TasTAFE students

 In 2019, TasTAFE and Glenview Community Services collaborated on a training model which has seen TasTAFE’s Certificate III in Individual Support (Ageing, Home and Community) offered almost entirely on-site at Glenview’s Glenorchy residential facility.

-The course was embedded at Glenview Community Services Inc., Windsor St for the duration of the 19 week course, apart from some simulated practical training at TasTAFE.
+The course was embedded at Glenview Community Services Inc., Windsor Street for the duration of the 19 week course, apart from some simulated practical training at TasTAFE.
 The students learnt fundamental practical skills in WHS, manual handling, and activities of daily living such as personal care support.

 The program has been a real success with eight of the 14 course graduates gaining employment at Glenview.
-A new course intake will begin at on the 17 February 2020.

 TasTAFE Health, Aged and Disability teachers, Kathy McDonald and Georgia Veis worked with Glenview management and staff to tailor a course that would meet their needs.